digitalbricklayer/workbench/README.md

 # dyna
-A project to explore how to model a constraint satisfaction problem with an engine for presenting a solution.
+A project to explore how to model a constraint satisfaction problem with an engine for solving it and presenting a solution in a manner that makes sense to the user.
 Uses the [Google or-tools](https://developers.google.com/optimization/) for resolving the problem.

 The program idea is outlined in [The strange case of the missing application](http://techteapot.com/strange-case-of-the-missing-application/). dyna is an attempt to build the missing application, to see if such a thing exists, or has *any* utility.
 In the past whenever I've tried to come up with a suitable interface I've always eventually come up with something a lot like a spreadsheet.
 Just goes to show just how good a paradigm the spreadsheet is.